eboreum/caster/README.md

 Additionally, Eboreum/Caster **gives you -- the developer -- the ultimate power** to control how output is handled, parsed and presented through opt-in utilization of custom formatters.

 Lastly, you may provide a series of **sensitive text strings** like passwords, authentication tokens, social security numbers, and similar, preventing these from being output inside strings.
 Wouldn't want these to show up in error logs, emails, and what have you.
-Upon encountering sensitive strings, said sensitive substrings will be masked, instead showing a static length string replacement (like `******`) instead.
+Upon encountering sensitive strings, said sensitive substrings will be masked, instead showing a static length string replacement (like `******`).

 <a name="requirements"></a>
 # Requirements